Dasfiter-S/Internet-Emulator/README.md

     sudo python Main.py -s -dp 8000 -hp 8001 -hsp 8002
-                  set save, dns port 8000, http port, 8001, https port 8002 sudo python Main.py
+                  set save, dns port 8000, http port, 8001, https port 8002

+    sudo python Main.py
-                  set no save, load all defaults from Config.ini sudo python Main.py -s
+                  set no save, load all defaults from Config.ini

+    sudo python Main.py -s
                   set save, gets ignored since no values were chosen

+    sudo python Main.py -wf test.txt -bf test2.txt
+                  set no save, whitelist to text.txt, set blackfile to test2.txt.
+This has some unexpected behavior as in the names of the files will get reset to None before getting passed to the DNS.
+It is safer to choose your files with the save option.